SkygearIO/guides/cloud-db/data-types/js.md

 like Amazon S3.

 ### Create an Asset via the File API

-For example, you want to allow users to upload an image as an `attachment` to his `note`.
+The common use case is to create an asset using the File API using an HTML form with a file input field.

-First you need to make a file upload form:
+First you need to create a file upload input field:

 ``` html
 <input type="file" id="picture" accept="image/*">